karanveersp/gorollingfile/README.md

 # gorollinglog

 `gorollinglog` is a Go package that provides a rolling file logger.
-It allows logging to rolling files, where the active file always has the given name (ex. `myapp`), and backup files have an appended integer suffix `myapp_1`, `myapp_2`, and so on.
+It allows logging to rolling files, where the active file always has the given name (ex. `myapp.log`), and backup files have an appended integer suffix `myapp_1.log`, `myapp_2.log`, and so on.
 The higher the integer, the older the logs.

 This package is useful for implementing loggers that automatically rotate log files when they reach a certain size.